AliHosseinzadeh2000/ps2/README.md

 - Maker/taker order selection
 - Error handling and order cancellation

-### AI Model
+### AI Model (Optional Enhancement)

-The XGBoost model predicts whether to use maker (post-only) or taker orders based on:
+When enabled, the XGBoost model predicts whether to use maker (post-only) or taker orders based on:
 - Orderbook features (spread, depth, imbalance)
 - OHLC features (price movements, volume, volatility)
 - Historical patterns

+**Note**: The bot works fully without AI.
+When AI is not available or not enabled, the bot defaults to taker orders, which still allows profitable arbitrage trading.

 ## Testing